Stoffel Vandoorne: 2019

-In April 2019, it was announced that Stoffel Vandoorne would compete for two races in the WEC for 2018-2019 for SMP Racing.
-He will drive the Russian BR1 No.11 prototype along with Vitaly Petrov and Mikhail Aleshin in the 6 Hours of Spa-Francorchamps and the 24 Hours of Le Mans.
-In the 6 Hours of Spa-Francorchamps, Vandoorne, alongside Petrov and Aleshin, finished 3rd place in the LMP1 Class.
+In April 2019, it was announced that Vandoorne would compete for two races in the WEC for 2018-2019 for SMP Racing.
+He would drive the Russian BR1 No.11 prototype along with Vitaly Petrov and Mikhail Aleshin in the 6 Hours of Spa-Francorchamps and the 24 Hours of Le Mans.
+In the 6 Hours of Spa-Francorchamps, Vandoorne, alongside Petrov and Aleshin, finished third place in the LMP1 Class.
 Vandoorne drove the first stint during weather conditions of snow, hail and rain.
-At the 24 hour of Le Mans he finished 3rd place.
+At the 24 hour of Le Mans, he finished third place.

 2022

 Vandoorne was set to test the 2023 Peugeot Hypercar at the Bahrain International Circuit during November 2022, but was not able to take part in it after being diagnosed with appendicitis.